yanvow/adhd_ds/index.md

 ## Let us tell you a little story about data

-The CMU Movie Summary Corpus Dataset consists of over 42,306 movie plot summaries with information about box offices revenue, genres, release date and many more.
-In our little datastory, sentiment analysis plays the main role.
+The CMU Movie Summary Corpus Dataset consists of 42,306 movie plot summaries and its meta data.
+It varies from drama to adventure all the way to fantasy and musicals.
+Distributing all genres just shows us how dramatic we like to be.

 {% include genres.html %}

-### Preprocessing pipeline how do we measure?
+### Processing
+By grouping the most common genres into the four main genres action, comedy, drama and horror, which are all very different from each other.
+But in this little data story, sentiment analysis plays the main role.
+For every movie, each sentence in the summary gets a continuous sentiment value assigned.
+This forms the arc and

 ### Dive into the data, visualize the different genres present and typical movie arcs